What's On This Page

 Black seed oil and its active ingredient thymoquinone have been studied for their anti-inflammatory and antioxidant properties in laboratory models of Ulcerative colitis.

 Black seed oil improves blood flow and nutrient delivery to the hair follicles.
 This may promote hair growth.
 However, vegetable oils are not as valuable as some people believe.
-Black cumin oil is a very strong antioxidant, but its beneficial effect on health issues depends on the dosage [R].
+Black cumin oil is a strong antioxidant, but its health benefits depend on the dosage [R].

 Is black seed oil good for sinus infection?